Grant Opportunities for Nebraska Libraries

 list is not exhaustive and may be updated with new grants at any time.

-2023 Nebraska Library Commission Grants:
+2024 Nebraska Library Commission Grants:

-Grant applications for all 2023 NLC grants
+Grant applications for the 2024 NLC grants are due November 17,

 Continuing Education and Training Grants